Tofdu31/axelor-docker/aio-erp/README.md

 * `nginx.key` - the key file
 * `nginx.crt` - the certificate file
 * `dhparam.pem` - the dhparam file

-## Start AXELOR WITH SLL
-Go to the folder aio-erp after build all and write
-* `sudo docker-compose up`
-Or
-* `sudo docker-compose up -d`

 ## Custom app config